 - Use a calendar.
 An actual calendar will help you see any scheduling issues or holidays you may not have thought of.
 Seeing it laid out in order will also bring peace of mind because of its visual nature.
 Many parents use google calendar or text message apps (Talking Parents, Our Family Wizard, Fabyr, Co-parenter) which include calendars within the app.

 - Be flexible on things like vacation and holidays.
 These are things that will inevitably come up.
 You should be prepared to share your kids’ holiday time with your ex, and also think about vacations they may want to take with their other parent.
 By being flexible with your ex, they’ll be more flexible with you.
 That way, everyone gets a turn celebrating Christmas and Spring Break with the kids!

 - Don’t get stuck.
 If you go into your schedule creation with a fixed idea of what you want your time with your children to look like, you might get stuck with an obstacle comes your way.
 Don’t tie yourself to a one-size-fits-all way of thinking, since every family is different.
 Allowing for unique solutions to come into play can turn challenges into blessings.

 While co-parenting is a big and sometimes difficult change to make, by planning ahead of time and preparing for obstacles, you’ll be better equipped to manage the transition and stay strong during your new routine.

-If you’re looking for co-parenting schedule assistance in your mediation or collaborative divorce, consider working with the experienced attorneys at Natalie Baird Mediations and Collaborative Divorce.
+If you’re looking for co-parenting schedule assistance in your mediation, consider working with the experienced attorneys at Natalie Baird Mediations.
 We accept all challenges with open arms and a mindset of making it work!